objcio/articles/2014-04-01-dependency-injection-in-java.md

 This has a few important benefits.
 It means that errors in your annotation semantics can be detected early.
 Dagger can tell you at compile time when you have a circular dependency; RoboGuice cannot.

 It can also improve performance.
 Generated code can reduce startup time and eliminate the need to read annotations at runtime.
-Reading annotation requires the use of Java’s reflection APIs, which can be expensive on some Android devices.
+Reading annotations requires the use of Java’s reflection APIs, which can be expensive on some Android devices.

 ### An Example of Runtime Annotation Processing